shankarmsy/shankarmsy.github.io/stories/background.md

 **My Background**

 Although many of the areas I needed to learn or in fact will blog about is new to me, I think BI is a pretty good skill to have and will positively influence a data science career.
-Understanding SQL, Data Visualization (to an extent), Data Munging (through exposure to ETL) and some programming skills (although not with Pyhon or R) sure doesn't hurt if not help.
+Understanding SQL, Data Visualization (to an extent), Data Munging (through exposure to ETL) and some programming skills (although not with Python or R) sure doesn't hurt if not help.

-So I decided to dive in, very recently full-time, by quitting my job (lets see how that pans out) and dedicating myself 100% to Data Science.
-This blog is my means of learning, sharing, communicating as well as demonstrating my progress in Data Science.
+So I decided to dive in and dedicate myself 100% to Data Science.
+The quest is still on as we speak and this blog is my means of learning, sharing, communicating as well as demonstrating my progress in Data Science.
 Hopefully someone with special powers will take notice :=)

 ##So What Now?

-My days now consist of the following:
+My game plan and daily routine these days is essentially  the following:

 - **Learning, learning and more learning**